seamplex/libreblackjack/players/20-basic-strategy/README.md

 p2   y  y  y  y  y  y  n  n  n  n
 ```

+This is the format that the internal player (i.e. `blackjack -i`) can read and undertand.

 ## Full table with results

 The script computes the expected value of each combination